Cloverdale Fairgrounds

 The Cloverdale Fairgrounds (also known as the Cloverdale Exhibition Grounds) are located in the town of Cloverdale in Surrey, British Columbia.
-Since 1938, it has been the host site of Canada's second largest rodeo, the Cloverdale Rodeo and Country Fair.
+Since 1938, it has been the host site of one of Canada's largest rodeos, the Cloverdale Rodeo.
+The renowned Cloverdale Flea Market has been operating on the site since 1975.

 The Fairgrounds

 The Fairgrounds consist of approximately 138 acre of land.
 It is bordered by 60th Avenue, 64th Avenue, 176th Street (which, in turn, is part of Highway 15, which leads to the United States), residential properties and Lord Tweedsmuir Secondary School.
 The Fraser Downs casino and racetrack leases 48 acre of the Fairgrounds.

 Notable facilities

 Agriplex

 This arena features a paved floor measuring 218 ft by 103 ft.
-It can seat up to 1530 spectators.
+It can seat up to 1,530 spectators.
 It commonly hosts horse shows, concerts, trade shows, fundraisers and dances.

 Alice McKay Building

 This building seats 350 people for banquets and 750 in the stands.
 It is commonly used for boxing, wrestling, dog training, swap meets and children's dances.
 The Fairgrounds' administration offices are located here.